 - Lead in-house support and meditation groups for those with invisible disabilities

-- Invisible disability focused marketing and branding strategy plans and projects
+- Invisible disability focused strategic marketing and branding plans

 Feel free to contact me if you would like to find our more or to discuss your requirements.

 I am proud to be working in partnership with Living in the Grey (LITG):

 Unifying, educating, supporting

 - To raise national awareness of all hidden disabilities, acute (eg those facing short-term disability through an illness or operation) and chronic, high impact on life cases.

 - Unify hidden disability charities and organisations to develop a collaborative campaign to educate employers and the public on what it’s like for those facing hidden disabilities.

 - Establish and endorse employer’s best practice policy on hidden disabilities for internal staff and public facing services.